magentabusiness/magentabusiness.github.io/docs/user-guide/widgets/map-widgets.md

 polygon-configuration-keys:
     0:
         image: https://img.thingsboard.io/user-guide/widgets/maps/polygon-configuration-keys-1-ce.png
         title: 'Define the key that contains the polygon coordinates.
-By default, ThingsBoard uses "perimeter" as the polygon key.
+By default, IoT Hub uses "perimeter" as the polygon key.
 If your entity uses a different key name, make sure to update it here.
 Additional data keys can be used for labels, tooltips, or to display extra information directly on the map.'

 polygon-color:
     0: